AmazingAnt8/startup/README.md

 ## JavaScript
 - Future login:
     - If you type in a username and password and click "Create new account", that username and password are saved to local storage and you are taken to personalize.html to set up your account.
-If you click "Login", your username and password must match the username and password in local storage.
+If you click "Login", your username and password must match the username and password in local storage. (if you forget your username/password just enter something and click "Create new account")
-    - Username is displayed in the header
 - Future database data:
     - Users can enter new quandaries and suggestions, which are stored in JavaScript arrays.
 This will later be changed to persistent database data, customizable for each user.
 - Future WebSocket:
     - On the friends page, the number of people celebrated randomly increments to represent the future realtime communication between users.
 - Interaction logic:
+    - The username entered at login is displayed in the header
+    - The main logic currently exists on the quandary selection page.
+Selecting a quandary will display that quandary at the bottom of the page, along with a randomly-generated suggestion from the list paired with the chosen quandary.
+    - The personalize page allows for adding and displaying a new custom quandary.
+That quandary does not yet transfer over to the quandary selection page, and there is not yet an option to add suggestions with it.
+This would be much easier to do with json files.
+    - My entire website basically requires persistent database data to really be effective so a lot more will come.